hienvuvg/dairycattle_dataset/README.md

 <!--What this is\-->
 This dataset includes two parts: data from wearable sensors and visual data from four cameras.
-The sensor data is provide in sensor_data.zip.
+The wearable sensor data is provide in sensor_data.zip.
 The visual data includes multiple sets.
 The UWB-synced multi-view images for each day of the deployment are available in uwb_synced_images.
 The complete internet-time synchronized visual data is provided in video-format in 1s_interval_videos.
 In addition, high-resolution photos of individual cows are provided in cow_gallery.zip.